Status of the Irish language: Irish summer colleges

+Irish-language summer colleges for second-level students in the Gaeltacht are supported and represented at the national level by CONCOS.
+Additionally, there are shorter courses for primary and third-level students in a number of colleges. and third-level students in a number of colleges.

 Irish in English-medium schools

 The Irish language is a compulsory subject in government-funded schools in the Republic of Ireland and has been so since the early days of the state.
 At present the language must be studied throughout secondary school, but students need not sit the examination in the final year.
 It is taught as a second language (L2) at second level, to native (L1) speakers and learners (L2) alike.
 English is offered as a first (L1) language only, even to those who speak it as a second language.
 The curriculum was reorganised in the 1930s by Father Timothy Corcoran SJ of UCD, who could not speak the language himself.

 In recent years the design and implementation of compulsory Irish have been criticised with growing vigour for their ineffectiveness.
 In March 2007, the Minister for Education, Mary Hanafin, announced that more attention would be given to the spoken language, and that from 2012 the percentage of marks available in the Leaving Certificate Irish exam would increase from 25% to 40% for the oral component.
 This increased emphasis on the oral component of the Irish examinations is likely to change the way Irish is examined.
 Despite this, there is still a strong emphasis on the written word at the expense of the spoken, involving analysis of literature and poetry and the writing of lengthy essays and stories in Irish for the (L2) Leaving Certificate examination.

-Extra marks of 5–10% marks are awarded to students who take some of their examinations through Irish, though this practice has been questioned by the Irish Equality Authority.
+An extra 5–10% marks are awarded to students who take some certain examinations through Irish, though the propriety of this practice has been questioned by the Irish Equality Authority.